 - Minimize the exposure period – Companies can use engineering and administrative controls to reduce sound exposure levels that are technologically feasible for most noise sources.
 This could include modifying or replacing equipment, making related physical changes at the noise source or transmission path, or eliminating the worker exposure to noise entirely.

-- Use hearing protection – In addition to the precautions above, hearing protection devices (HPDs) like earmuffs or earplugs are the last line of defense to help control exposures to noise.
+- Use hearing protection – In addition to the precautions above, hearing protection devices (HPDs) like earmuffs or earplugs are the last line of defense to help control exposure to noise.

 HexArmor® can help